wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

 ##### 34 Minimum standards for registration of audit firm

-*   (1) A notice under [section 32][47] may prescribe minimum standards for the registration of an audit firm in any way the FMA thinks fit, including prescribing requirements relating to the firm's systems, policies, and procedures that relate to---
+*   (1) A notice under [section 32][48] may prescribe minimum standards for the registration of an audit firm in any way the FMA thinks fit, including prescribing requirements relating to the firm's systems, policies, and procedures that relate to---

     *   (a) promoting compliance with---

-        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of issuer audits; and
+        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of FMC audits; and

         *   (ii) auditing and assurance standards; and

-    *   (b) otherwise promoting reasonable care, diligence, and skill in the carrying out of issuer audits.
+    *   (b) otherwise promoting reasonable care, diligence, and skill in the carrying out of FMC audits.

     (2) The FMA may recognise any overseas certificate, registration, licence, or other authorisation as satisfying a particular minimum standard for the registration of an audit firm (in whole or in part) if, in the opinion of the FMA, that overseas certificate, registration, licence, or authorisation is equivalent to, or as satisfactory as, the standard, or part of the standard, that is treated as being satisfied.

+    Section 34(1)(a)(i): amended, on 1 April 2014, by [section 128(3)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 34(1)(b): amended, on 1 April 2014, by [section 128(3)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 35 Principles guiding prescribing of licensing, registration, and other matters